 Do I need training?

 Training is an essential and mandatory part of being a volunteer at the Science Museum of Minnesota.
-Volunteers working in the exhibit galleries, information booth, and as school group greeters must attend an information session and up to 15 hours of training in their specific area of work.
+Volunteers working in the exhibit galleries and as school group greeters must attend an information session and up to 15 hours of training in their specific area of work.
 Volunteers typically take Introduction to the Science Museum of Minnesota and Volunteer Orientation.
 In addition, most positions have on-the-job training.

 How much of a commitment does the museum expect out of me?